iiasa/message-ix-models/doc/distrib/unicc.rst

    https://www.gams.com/latest/docs/UG%5FLicense.html_______________
    […]

 This seems to be a demo gamslice license, so rename it to ``gamslice_demo.txt`` so it can be replaced with a proper license.

 .. code:: bash

    mv gamslice.txt gamslice_demo.txt

 Copy one of the GAMS licenses in the ECE program folder and put it into the H: drive in a folder called ``gams``.
-Within UniCC, the H: drive can be accessed via: ``/hdrive/all_users/username/``.
+Within UnICC, the H: drive can be accessed via: ``/hdrive/all_users/username/``.

 So, copy the GAMS license from the H: drive to the GAMS installation location (the paths will be different depending on where the file is saved on your own H: drive):

 .. code:: bash

    cp /hdrive/all_users/username/gams/gamslice_wCPLEX_2024-12-20.txt /home/username/opt/gams/gams46.5_linux_x64_64_sfx/

 Then, within the ``/home/username/opt/gams/gams46.5_linux_x64_64_sfx/`` folder, rename the ``gamslice_wCPLEX_2024-12-20.txt`` file to just ``gamslice.txt``:

 .. code:: bash